NToepke/Group-4-Fork/Sprint Three Documents/CommonIssues.md

 More than likely when you see that you must install Python 3, you simply go to their website and download the newest version.
 However, this program uses older versions as the newest version seldom allows for the use of machine learning.
 Therefore, if you run into issues with your system's Python, update your Python version to at least 3.8.
 Python can be downloaded [here](https://www.python.org/downloads/)

 ### Ubuntu Python Command Line Installation
-To install you must be a sudo user
+Installation assumes you are using a sudo user
 #### Install Required Dependencies
 > $ sudo apt update
 > $ sudo apt install software-properties-common